hotosm/tasking-manager/docs/contributing.md

 ## Testing

 Test a bug fix or new feature.
 Once an issue has been addressed and Pull Request (PR) change deployed to the [Tasking Manager Staging site](https://tasks-stage.hotosm.org/), you will be able to view and test the change on the staging site.
-A PR would then be made from develop to master branch, which would require two reviews.
+A PR would then be made from develop to the master branch, which would require two reviews.
 If you notice any issues while testing, please comment on the PR directly.

 ## Code contributions